dedis/cothority/doc/Applications.md

 The currently elected applications in the cothority are:
 - [Status Report](../status/README.md) reports the status of a node
-- [CISC Identity SkipChain](../cisc/README.md) stores key/value keypairs on a
-skipchain, has special modules for handling ssh-keys, storing webpages and requesting certificates from letsencrypt
-- [Onchain-Secrets](../ocs/README.md) hides data on a blockchain and adds an access control to it
+- [Calypso](../calypso/README.md) hides data on a blockchain and adds an access control to it
 - [Proof of Personhood](../pop/README.md) create a PoP party to distribute unique cryptographic tokens to physical people
-- [E-voting](../evoting/README.md) following Helios to store votes on a blockchain, shuffle them and decrypt all votes
+- [E-voting](../evoting/README.md) run an election by storing votes on a blockchain, then having a cothority shuffling them and decrypting the votes.
-- [Eventlog](../eventlog) is an event logging system built on top of ByzCoin.
+- [Eventlog](../eventlog/README.md) is an event logging system built on top of ByzCoin.

 # Building Blocks